How does replication occur in prokaryotes?

 2 DnaB proteins bind to 13mer repeats which are recognized by DnaC.
 Once DnaB is settled on oriC (at 13mer) the DnaC protein will be released.

-DnaB helps in the unwinding of DNA and generates two single-stranded DNA molecules, one with 5’-P end and another with 3’-OH end. helicase uses ATP as an energy source for unwinding of DNA.
+DnaB helps in the unwinding of DNA and generates two single-stranded DNA molecules, one with 5’-P end and another with 3’-OH end.
+Helicase uses ATP as an energy source for the unwinding of DNA.

 The activity of helicase (Dna B) generates tension on the remaining double strand of DNA.
 DNA gyrase helps in the unwinding of DNA and releases the tension on the DNA strand by negative supercoiling.
 Tensioned or supercoiled DNA decreases the rate of replication.